What Every Client Needs to Know

 Dresses and skirts look most stunning because they really flatter every female body, especially on camera — which is probably why the red carpet is always full of so many dresses and not very many pantsuits!
 We recommend avoiding pants and shorts for your session, and saying yes to a dress or two instead.

 Long, full-length, flowy dresses and skirts look amazing on camera because they bring extra movement to the photos.
+This of ones with romantic details like a flutter sleeve or lace or a ruffle detail or maybe a sexy, yet sweet, off the shoulder dress.
 Especially when juxtaposed with nature, like simple settings like fields or beach.
 Consider softer fabrics like chiffon or tulle which allow for beautiful movement in the images.

 When considering the length of your dresses or skirts, it’s also a good idea to factor in whether or not there will be little ones in your photos.
 If you have smaller children, I’ll likely have you sitting or crouching on the ground to interact up-close with them.
 Cute, shorter cocktail-length dresses photograph beautifully, but if you have little ones in your photos, a floor-length dress or skirt, or perhaps a cute midi-skirt, will make moving around with your kids much easier, and look perfect on camera, too.